 Healing recipes/ Juices & Smoothies

 Some people might be apprehensive about consuming grass.
-Now, look at a cow, one of the healthiest and gentlest creations of nature.
-You can see that it eats wild grass all day and has the energy to plow fields for hours and produce a high amount of nutrition-rich milk.
-Cow’s milk is design for baby cows, yes.
-In rural villages of India and some places in Asia, mothers often provide emancipated children with cow milk to help them grow and recover faster.
-Or even when lactating mothers themselves have no more breast milk, they feed cow milk to their children—one of the primary reasons cows are treated as sacred, especially in India.
+Now, look at a cow, one of the gentlest creations of nature.
+You can see that it eats wild grass all day, has the energy to plow fields for hours, and produces a high amount of nutrition-rich milk.
+Cow’s milk is designed for baby cows, and in rural villages of India and some places in Asia, mothers often provide cow milk to help children grow and recover faster after server illness.
+Even lactating mothers, unable to breastfeed, they feed cow´s milk to their children—one of the primary reasons cows are treated as sacred, especially in India.

-A little shot of this wheatgrass juice packs a punch of nutrients and higher quantities than most fruits and vegetables.
-When grown in organic soil, it absorbs approximately 100 out of 102 minerals from the earth, essential for SUPERDUPER good health.
-Just like most natural foods, wheatgrass also has antioxidant, antibacterial, and anti-inflammatory properties.
-It also contains several micronutrients like vitamin A, C, E, and K. Iron and magnesium vitally crucial for blood and brain, 17 amino acids, and is one of the best organic sources of chlorophyll.
+A little shot of this wheatgrass juice packs a punch of nutrients, offering higher quantities than most fruits and vegetables.
+When grown in organic soil, wheatgrass absorbs approximately 100 out of 102 minerals from the earth, which are essential for superb health.
+Like many natural foods, wheatgrass also possesses antioxidant, antibacterial, and anti-inflammatory properties.
+It contains essential micronutrients like vitamins A, C, E, and K, iron and magnesium vital for blood and brain function, 17 amino acids, and is one of the best organic sources of chlorophyll.

 What is wheatgrass?

-Scientifically known as Triticum aestivum, wheatgrass has immense health benefits.
-Wheatgrass is often consumed in a juice form, and it is also available in powdered form.
-Studies have shown that wheatgrass helps prevent and reverse many lifestyle diseases like type 1 2 diabetes.
-So, try out this fresh wheatgrass juice recipe and drink it daily as a health tonic that will help in boosting your immunity, eliminate toxins from the body, boost your metabolism, and lower your cholesterol levels.
+Scientifically known as Triticum aestivum, wheatgrass offers immense health benefits.
+Commonly consumed as a juice—and also available in powdered form—studies have shown that wheatgrass helps prevent and reverse many lifestyle diseases such as type 1 and type 2 diabetes.
+Try this fresh wheatgrass juice recipe daily as a health tonic to boost your immunity, eliminate toxins, enhance metabolism, and lower cholesterol levels.

 Wheatgrass Juice